azdavis/millet/docs/manual.md

 **WARNING: THE FORMATTER IS HIGHLY EXPERIMENTAL.
 IT MAY IRREVOCABLY DESTROY SOME OR ALL OF YOUR CODE.**

 Millet can automatically format your open SML files.
-Set `millet.format.enable` to true in your settings, then reload your editor.
+Set `millet.format.engine` to something other than `"none"` in your settings, then reload your editor.
 Now, when saving an open file, Millet will format.

 There are some caveats, however.